-a.
-Routine changes, such as vacations or when school is not in session, must be submitted ten working days prior to the change.
+Routine changes, such as vacations or when school is not in session, must be submitted seven working days prior to the change.

-3. Emergencies
+3. Emergencies; and

-a.
 Emergency changes must be submitted within 24 hours or the next working day following the change.

-4. Reviews
+4. Reviews.

 - a.
-The POC must be reviewed between the sixth and ninth month of implementation to ensure that the personal outcomes and support strategies are consistent with the needs of the beneficiary; and - b.
-The POC must be revised at least annually and/or as needed, and submitted to the LGE no later than 35 days prior to expiration.
-The POC may be submitted as early as 60 days prior to expiration, provided the form 90-L does not expire prior to the POC expiration date.
+The POC must be reviewed after implementation to ensure that the personal outcomes and support strategies are consistent with the needs and desires of the beneficiary; and - b.
+The POC must be revised annually (and as required) and submitted to the LGE no later than 35 days prior to expiration.
+The POC may be submitted as early as 60 days prior to expiration provided the form 90-L does not expire prior to the POC expiration date.